Frequently Asked Questions

 - Answer: While the complete set of options include DARK/ SKY/ THAR/ FPCS, the standard options are SKY or FPCS.
 The Fabry Perot calibration source (FPCS) is used for relatively bright targets and radial-velocity studies.
 The SKY is used for fainter targets, for which a sky subtraction is important, and for which a contamination of the FPCS light needs to be avoided.
 The DARK option can be chosen in case of crowded fields, where the SKY option might introduce contamination from another source in the field.
 With the DARK option, the entrance to Fibre B is blocked.
 The THAR source should normally not be used at night.
 It is available in case of a failure of the FPCS.

 - Answer: The options are THAR or LFC.
-Both calibrations are expected to be available.
-A recommendation as to which of these should best be used is pending at the time of writing this answer because the LFC is still under test.
-Note however that the LFC covers only the 500nm-720nm wavelength range.
+Since the LFC is still in an experimental phase, we recommend the user to choose the THAR option for the time being.
+Note that the LFC covers only the 500nm-720nm wavelength range.
 The pipeline will automatically use ThAr outside this range.

 - Answer: This is possible, but normally not necessary.
 A typical OB consists of one acquisition template and one observing template.
 A second observing template could however be used to employ two different binning modes or different exposure times within the same instrument mode.